loning/the-math/docs/psi-collapse-zfc/chapter-10-collapse-generator-why-zfc-cannot-encode-origin.md

 Even if ZFC could encode G, it couldn't execute it:
 - Execution requires stepping outside formal derivation
 - It needs creative interpretation
-- It demands conscious choice
+- It demands observing choice

 ZFC is not a universal computer—it's a formal system.